chettrick/stm32cubef4/Projects/STM32469I_EVAL/Examples/LCD_DSI/LCD_DSI_ULPM_Data/readme.txt

 When the display is needed again, the DSI ULPM on data lane is exited and display should operate as before.

 In this example a WVGA landscape picture (800x480) is displayed on LCD in DSI Mode Video Burst.
-On a button press from the user, the LCD display will be switched off, and DSI PHY Data lane will enter a ULPM mode.
+On a Tamper button press from the user, the LCD display will be switched off.
+One second later,
+the DSI PHY Data lane will enter ULPM mode.
 After 6 seconds in Off mode, the ULPM on data lane will be exited, the LCD will be switched back on and display the same image as before with a text notifying that the exit from ULPM was successful.

 The image candies_800x480_argb8888 is of format ARGB8888 and is initially copied from Flash to SDRAM Frame Buffer.
 The LTDC is reading continuously the LCD Frame buffer from SDRAM, sent it to DSI Host which sends it in burst mode (DCS commands)